amasser/ck8s-cluster/WIP-CHANGELOG.md

 - Bug where tfe provider do not read the configured value in backend_config.hcl
 - Bug where folders where not created before uploading crds
+- Missing join-cluster Ansible playbook path which caused node replacement and cloning to fail.

 ### Changed